-From the highest point, I now had great views to the south, including the massive Mt Wanakura; in the opposite direction, I could see the faint outline of Mt Asama, 50 kilometers away; much closer to me was the long ridgeline that had taken nearly 3 hours to traverse.
-I wanted to enjoy the views some more but I had to move on right away if I wanted to make my bus.
+From the summit, I now had great views to the south, including the massive Mt Wanakura; in the opposite direction, I could see the faint outline of Mt Asama, 50 kilometers away; much closer to me was the long ridgeline that had taken nearly 3 hours to traverse.
+I wanted to enjoy the views some more but I had to move on right away if I wanted to catch my bus.

 It was the perfect weather for this hike

-A photo of the well-maintained shiroisazu route from the previous year
+A photo of the private shiroisazu route from the previous year